NDevTK/infra/doc/users/services/commit_queue/index.md

 ### My CL has a bazillion files, will it blend?

-The CQ was able to commit a CL with 838 files so it is technically possible;
+The CQ was able to commit a CL with 838 files so it is technically possible: https://codereview.chromium.org/12261012/.
-https://codereview.chromium.org/12261012/.
 The likelihood of the CQ failing increases exponentially with the number of files in the CL.